adamws/kicad-git/README.md

 To use it, add `https://adamws.github.io/kicad-git/repository.json` to PCM repository list.

+> [!WARNING]
+> This plugin requires `git citool` to be installed, on some systems it is
+> distributed as part of the git suite.
+> On macOS it might be required to install it separately with `brew install git-gui`

 ## How to use?

 - Click plugin button to open commit window